‘Bold And The Beautiful’ Spoilers: Bill Vows To Fight For Katie

 But Katie’s had enough of Bill’s promises If he even wants a chance with her again, he will have to prove himself.

 As for Bill, he also needs to be honest with himself.
 After kissing Brooke, he spent a lot of time daydreaming about holding the blonde in his arms again.
-Does he really wants a future with Katie if he keeps dreaming about Brooke?
+Does he really want a future with Katie if he keeps dreaming about Brooke?

 Ridge ends his relationship with Brooke and starts a new beginning this week on #BoldandBeautiful.
 You do not want to miss what happens next! pic.twitter.com/JswbbScvMf